joaquimatheus/landpage_joaquimatheus/README.md

 AWS_SES_HOST='youHostSES'
 ```

-This app uses SMTP Server if you want to switch to the other service it will
+This App uses SMTP Server if you want to switch to the other service it will
 work too.

 1. Open you editor in `email.js` and config the email